-The information directly below comes from the 'World Beyond Palestine' can be found at this link.
+The information directly below comes from the 'World Beyond Palestine'.
 There was no point in my recreating it because they have done a marvelous job.
-These are a few excerpts from this site.
+Below are a few excerpts from this site.

 WORLDS AND CIVILIZATIONS AT THE TIME OF PALESTINE, JESUS, AND THE ROMAN EMPIRE:

 In the Americas, the Olmec peoples of Mexico had faded away and the Mayan culture was establishing itself.

 Much of the vast Pacific Ocean and its many islands were being colonized by the descendants of mainly South East Asian peoples.

 In Asia, large empires existed in China (the Han dynasty), India (the Kushan empire), and Persia (the Parthian empire).

 Much of central and eastern Europe was occupied by Germanic tribes.

 The Hindu and later the Jain religions had long been practiced in India,

 Buddhism was starting to spread to China.